Neotys-Labs/helm-neoload-web/doc/upgrade-1.x.x-to-2.x.x.md

 The goal of this release is to enable High Availability for NeoLoad Web, and we do so by setting 2 replicas of each components by default. **This will double the amount of resources required**, so before trying to upgrade your chart make sure that your nodes have a capacity such as described in the [main hardware section](../README.md#Hardware).

+> **Hint** : If you want your Deployment to use the same amount of resources as before, you should upgrade with the minimum number of replicas, by adding the following parameters to your helm upgrade command `--set replicaCount.frontend=1,replicaCount.backend=1`

 ### Configuration

 Default Ingress annotations have been added to the [values.yaml](../values.yaml) file for enabling *sticky sessions* in `nginx ingress controllers`.